CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is an excellent, well-crafted skill that is concise, actionable, and clearly structured.
-It provides executable commands, a clear workflow with validation checkpoints, and practical guardrails for edge cases (flaky tests, unrelated failures).
-The content respects Claude's intelligence while adding genuine value about the specific tool usage patterns.
+This is a well-crafted skill that is concise, actionable, and clearly structured.
+It provides executable commands, a clear iterative workflow with validation loops, and practical guardrails for edge cases (flaky tests, unrelated failures).
+The content respects Claude's intelligence while adding genuine value about the specific gh CLI patterns to use.

 DimensionReasoningScore